joonbum/joonbum/content/about/index.md

 - Framework of driver-automation collaboration in partially automated vehicles
 - Applications of advanced modeling to understand drivers' threaded cognition and visual attention
 - Applications of advanced modeling to understand speeding behavior

+In my spare time, I kick a soccer ball, lift weights, or BBQ.